Snap Judgement: All Is Not Always As It Appears…

 When we arrived we found the heifer in a small grove of trees.
 She was indeed in trouble.
 But something looked very wrong to us, things just didn’t add up to it being her calving time.

 She’s a heifer so she’d never given birth before.
 But even so it appears she had no milk at all, her udders weren’t filled even a little.
-And she wasn’t springing either.
+And her body hadn’t yet made the changes indicating imminent labor either.
 And WOW does she look tremendously round!
+In cattle, bloat (gas trapped in their rumen/stomach) can be fatal quickly.

 So RancherMan & I assessed the situation & decided relieving that bloat had to be the first thing accomplished or she would surely die.

-We tried to slide a tube down into her rumen to relieve the bloat, to no avail.
+We tried to slide a hollow flexible tube down her throat & into her rumen to relieve the bloat, to no avail.
 The tube went down fine but there was no pressure release at all.
 Hummm…

 Heifer’s Needs Above Our Capabilities